hcwang24/best_place_to_live/README.md

 ## Who are we

-I are a team of data scientists at [UBC MDS](https://masterdatascience.ubc.ca) who are passionate about coming up with original, useful solutions to challenges.
-My team is ideally suited to take on challenging tasks in the field of data analysis because of the wide range of expertise in data science, programming, and statistics that I have.
+I'm an aspiring data scientist at [UBC MDS](https://masterdatascience.ubc.ca) who is passionate about coming up with original, useful solutions to challenges.

 The development of this app for Vancouver's housing market was a collaborative effort that brought together my team's expertise in data collection, analysis, and visualization.